 To submit an abstract, please click on SUBMIT ABSTRACT (via OpenConf website).
 All details and instructions are included there.
 Abstracts must be between 200–250 words, including sufficient detail to demonstrate the purpose of the paper and a description of any preliminary or expected results for the final paper.

 If your paper is accepted for presentation, you will be required to register for the workshop prior to uploading your final manuscript.
 Preference will be given to full papers outlining applied cognitive technologies or novel simulations of such technology for intelligent aerospace communication systems.

 Final papers can be prepared and submitted following five easy steps:

 Paper must be written in English using the available Microsoft Word template.
 Formatting may not be altered.

-4 pages are required per paper in standard IEEE format, using the IEEE two-column format paper template (CCAAW template).
+A maximum page limit of six (6) pages are required per paper in standard IEEE format, using the IEEE two-column format paper template (CCAAW template).

 Step 2 – Add Copyright information to the first page of the paper

 The appropriate copyright notice is to appear on the bottom of the first page of each paper according to the guidelines set forth for an IEEE Conference Publication.
 One form per paper, not per author.

 Use IEEE PDF eXpress site to verify the PDF file of the paper for IEEE-compliance before submission.
 Papers that are not IEEE-compliant will not be included in the proceedings nor published.
 See instructions below on how to create your account.

 First-time users should do the following: